Arna8285/deep-learning-final-project/final-report.md

 - glacier
 - street

-This is a multi-class image classification problem using deep learning.
+The main goal is to analyze how architecture choice affects performance on real image data.

 # 2. Dataset Description

 The dataset used is the **Intel Image Classification Dataset (Kaggle)**:
 https://www.kaggle.com/datasets/puneet6060/intel-image-classification/data

-It contains approximately **25,000 images** of real-world scenes.
+It contains approximately **25,000 labeled images** of natural and urban scenes.

-### Classes:
+## Classes:
 - Buildings
 - Forest
 - Glacier